 Apparent Violations

 The Complaint System also addresses apparent violations.
 Regulations at 20 CFR §658.419 set out the procedures for documenting apparent violations.
-If ES Merit staff members (including MSFW outreach staff) have reason to believe there is, or otherwise receive information regarding, a suspected violation of employment-related laws or ES regulations by an employer, they must document the suspected violation as an apparent violation using Form ETA-8429.
-The violation must then be referred to the appropriate ES Supervisory staff member to ensure that it is documented in the Complaint Log.
-Once the apparent violation is documented, the ES Supervisory staff member will ensure the apparent violation is received by the local Complaint System Representative, who then:
+If Workforce Solutions Office staff members (including MSFW outreach staff) have reason to believe there is, or otherwise receive information regarding, a suspected violation of employment-related laws or ES regulations by an employer, they must document the suspected violation as an apparent violation using Form ETA-8429.
+The violation must then be referred to the appropriate supervisory staff member to ensure that it is documented in the Complaint Log.
+Once the apparent violation is documented, the supervisory staff member will ensure the apparent violation is received by the local Complaint System Representative, who then:

 attempts informal resolution following the same process used to resolve complaints for employers who have filed a job order with the Workforce Solutions Office during the previous 12 months; or